So, You want an Olive Tapenade Recipe, huh?

 This is a great spread to make for crusty breads or pita chips, and though it’s typically made with anchovies, mine doesn’t have anything like that.

-Here’s how I do mine:
+Here’s how I do my Olive Tapenade Recipe:

 - Haul out the food processor.